 CHAPTER I

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-Field trials are going to be established at two sites in the 2010, 2011, and 2012 to evaluate influence of seed orientation at planting on leaf orientation, light interception, and grain yield using three plant densities, two corn varieties, and three seed positions.
-Experiments will be conducted at the experimental site located at Lake Carl Blackwell (LCB) near Stillwater-OK, a Port silt loam-fine-silty, mixed, thermic Cumulic Haplustolls at plant densities of 49.4, 74.1 and 98.8 thousands of plant ha-1.
-The other experimental site is located at Efaw in Stillwater-OK, a Norge loam, fine-silty, mixed thermic Udic Paleustoll at plant densities of 37.0, 49.4, and 61.7 thousands of plants ha-1.
+Field trials were established at two sites in the 2010, 2011, and 2012 to evaluate the influence of seed orientation at planting on leaf orientation, light interception, and grain yield using three plant densities, two corn varieties, and three seed positions.
+Experiments will be conducted at the experimental site located at Lake Carl Blackwell (LCB) near Stillwater-OK, on a Port silt loam-fine-silty, mixed, thermic Cumulic Haplustolls at plant densities of 49.4, 74.1 and 98.8 thousand plants ha-1.
+The other experimental site is located at Efaw in Stillwater-OK, on a Norge loam, fine-silty, mixed thermic Udic Paleustoll at plant densities of 37.0, 49.4, and 61.7 thousand plants ha-1.

 Seed positions are (1) laying flat, embryo up, perpendicular to the row, (2) upright with caryopsis pointed down, parallel to the row, and (3) random seed position.
 The row spacing for all treatments will be 0.76 m.
-Corn varieties to be planted for both sites are ‘P0902HR’ that have prostrate leaf architecture characteristics in a randomized complete block design and ‘P1173HR’ with erect leaf architecture within an incomplete factorial arrangement with three replications (Table 1 and 2).
-The method that will be used for planting the oriented seed treatments will consist on clogging the two central seed boxes in the planter and rising the pressing wheels with the objective of open the furrows where the seeds are going to be placed but not letting the furrow to get closed.
-Later, the plots with oriented seed placement treatments are going to be hand planted using a meter stick to achieve the desired population.
-The plots with random seed position will be planted using a four-row planter.
+Corn varieties to be planted for both sites are ‘P0902HR’ that have prostrate leaf architecture characteristics in a randomized complete block design and ‘P1173HR’ with erect leaf architecture within an incomplete factorial arrangement with three replications (Tables 1 and 2).
+The method that will be used for planting the oriented seed treatments will consist of blocking the two central seed boxes in the planter and raising the pressing wheels with the objective of having two blank furrows where theyremain open.
+Later, the plots with oriented seed placement treatments will hand planted using a meter stick to achieve the desired population.
+Plots with random seed position will be planted using a four-row planter.
 Experimental plots have 6.09 m long and 3.50 m wide.
 All plots will receive pre-plant nitrogen rates of 200 kg of N ha-1 and top dress of 60 kg of N ha-1 of urea ammonium nitrate (UAN, 32%).
 Phosphorus and potassium will be applied according to soil test to be determined each year.

-Light interception data will be collected as fraction of photosynthetically active radiation intercepted by the crop from V4 to R1 using the line quantum-sensor LI-1400 (LI-191SA, LI-COR, Lincoln, NE).
+Light interception data will be collected as a fraction of photosynthetically active radiation intercepted by the crop from V4 to R1 using the line quantum-sensor LI-1400 (LI-191SA, LI-COR, Lincoln, NE).
 Three measurements will be taken in each plot and the mean intercepted photosynthetic active radiation (IPAR) will be expressed as percentage of the total incoming PAR.
 Intercepted photosynthetic radiation is calculated as the ratio of radiation collected at the soil level and the total incoming solar radiation.
 Light interception data will be collected around solar-noon placing the line quantum sensor close to the ground (under the crop canopy) at an angle across a single inter-row space between the two center rows and then taking a measurement over the crop canopy to access the amount of incoming radiation.

-Other variables that are going to measured are; normalized differential vegetative index (NDVI), plant height, distance between plants, LAI, number of leaves per plant, period from silk to black layer, and reflected PAR.
+Other variables that are going to be measured are; normalized differential vegetative index (NDVI), plant height, distance between plants, LAI, number of leaves per plant, time from silking to black layer (physiological maturity), and reflected PAR.
 Before grain harvest, total biomass will be collected by sampling 1 meter square on each plot.
 Further, leaf angle in relation to the corn row will be measured by treatment using a protractor.
 These measurements will be used to model total IPAR accumulated during the growing season and to better understand the physiological effect of increased light interception on final grain yield.